DVAI Bridge Licensing

 Everything in Community Support, plus:

-- Email support from the DVAI team with five business day response.
+- Email support from the DVAI team — five business day response.

 - One scheduled 30-minute Bridge AI Agent consultation per calendar quarter.